-Choosing a tax preparer is one of the most important decisions you will make during tax season.
-You have two options: prepare your own return or have someone else do it.
+Choosing a tax preparer is one of the most important decisions you’ll make during tax season.
+You have two options: Prepare your own return or have someone else do it.
 If you’re not comfortable preparing your own return and choose to pay someone, there is no shortage of tax preparation firms or independent consultants to choose from.
-So where do you start?
+So how do you choose a tax preparer?

 Check on their reputation

 Take a look at the IRS Directory of Federal Tax Return Preparers.
 Consider how long the individual or firm has been preparing taxes and the probability of the preparer being around in the future for questions.
 You can also search for level of credential, as well as location, in this database.

 You can learn more about the individual or firm’s reputation by reading online reviews and from the Better Business Bureau.
 If you have friends or family who have used the individual or firm you’re considering, ask about their personal experience with the preparer.
 Before you make a final selection, discuss with the tax preparer the kind of support offered both during and after tax-preparation season.
 Make sure the preparer signs the tax return and provides you a digital or hard copy willingly.

 Will they provide help with a tax audit?

 It's also important to ensure your preparer will be around long after tax season ends.
 You might need the preparer to answer questions about the tax return or help you with an audit.

 This last trait is very important, since audits can happen regardless of how accurate your return is.
 Your tax preparer should also be able to speak with the IRS on your behalf concerning payment or refund issues, and mathematical errors.

 There are certain red flags to look out for, when choosing a preparer.
 Think twice about using anyone who: